-- 1. Provide information to the public through the media, e.g. newspaper insert, newsletter and website about the impacts of soil erosion. - 2.
+- 1. Provide information to the public through the media, e.g. newspaper insert, newsletter and website, about the impacts of soil erosion. - 2.
 Appoint a committee to work with NRCS and Extension to provide information on the website, in the newsletters, through workshops/tours and other venues about how to incorporate conservation language into agricultural lease agreements. - 3.
 Communicate with state and federal legislators about conservation programs and their effectiveness and continue to lobby for conservation initiatives. - 4.
-Encourage the planting of soil conserving crops, cover crops and crop diversity. - 5.
+Encourage the planting of soil conserving crops, cover crops and crop diversity.
+Pursue funding to design or retrofit equipment to seed cover crops into standing crops. - 5.
 Provide financial and technical assistance for grazing studies and educational programs for pasture management through grazing field days and pasture management workshops. - 6.
-Maintain the No-till informational website, and hold a no-till field day, workshops, or producer meetings. - 7.
+Maintain the No-till informational website, and hold a no-till field day in the Mabel-Canton-Harmony area, if possible, in cooperation with Winneshiek County SWCD. - 7.
+Investigate funding sources for side-by-side comparisons of no till and mulch till which compensates the producer for any loss in profitability on the no till acres. - 8.
 Provide information regarding access to soil stewardship materials to churches.
-Include rental agreement information with notices to churches about the stewardship materials. - 8.
-Promote and target continuous CRP through the coordinated Buffer Strip Initiative for maximum soil and water benefits with emphasis on DNR protected shore land areas. - 9.
-Assist NRCS with the tillage transect survey as needed to provide information to the public on the trends of tillage practices and residue management utilizing current staff. - 10.
-More direct contact with Lanesboro and Chatfield schools, to encourage participation in 6th grade field day and other events or activities. - 11.
-Hold an annual awards event. - 12.
-Continue as the lead agency for the Root River Turbidity TMDL final report and begin work on the Root River Comprehensive Strategy. - 13.
-Investigate other land management options for productive lands that consider such things as permaculture and soil quality.
-Post events related to these topics on the SWCD webpage.
+Include rental agreement information with notices to churches about the stewardship materials. - 9.
+Promote and target continuous CRP for maximum soil and water benefits with emphasis on DNR protected shore land areas, sinkholes and other sensitive areas. - 10.
+Assist NRCS with the tillage transect survey as needed to provide information to the public on the trends of tillage practices and residue management utilizing current staff. - 11.
+Hold an annual awards event to recognize the 2012 Outstanding Conservationists and others. - 12.
+Continue as the lead agency for the Root River Turbidity TMDL final report and continue working on the Root River Comprehensive Strategy.

-- 14. Hold a field day in the spring of 2011 on a site where winter rye has been planted to control erosion in field draws after soybean harvest as an alternative to permanent waterways. - 15.
-Continue to partner with MDA on Root River Small Watershed Project to evaluate BMPs and work with farmers to adopt BMPs and measure performance using such things as SCI, PI, and basal stalk nitrate tests.
+- 13. Investigate other land management options for productive lands that consider such things as permaculture and soil quality.
+Post events related to these topics on the SWCD webpage, such as hazelnut information from Badgersett Farm and Wabasha County. - 14.
+Hold a field day in the spring of 2011 on a site where winter rye has been planted to control erosion in field draws after soybean harvest as an alternative to permanent waterways. - 15.
+Continue to partner with MDA on Root River Small Watershed Project to evaluate BMPs and work with farmers to adopt BMPs and measure performance using such things as SCI, PI, and basal stalk nitrate tests. - 16.
+Develop a plan for maintenance of the East Willow Creek flood control structures with the County.